Building Positive Relations Among Peoples of the Americas, Europe and Asia (Eurasia)

 Good Morning America and Good Morning Europe & Asia (Eurasia)

-Thank you for your support over the past 35 years, as we continue to find solutions to "Help the World Find Peace."
+Thank you for your grassroots support over the past 35 years, as we continue to find solutions to "Help the World Find Peace."
 Please consider supporting our Programs as we continue to deliver Great Projects and Great Programs!
+We have new offices at 1717 K Street NW, Washington, DC and we will be organizing important discussions with the authors and leaders of our time.

 Michael Cooper